-Director Rian Johnson’s take on the Star Wars anthology, Episode VIII, may seem like a distant point in a galaxy far, far away, but make no mistake: December 15, 2017 will be here before you know it.
-And while there’s no doubt the actual premiere is the big pay-off, all the rumors leading up to the film are what make the Star Wars universe … well, the Star Wars universe.
+Director Rian Johnson’s addition to the Star Wars canon, Episode VIII – The Last Jedi, may seem like a distant point in a galaxy far, far away, but make no mistake: December 15 will be here before you know it.
+And while there’s no doubt the actual premiere is the big payoff, all the rumors leading up to the film are what make the Star Wars universe … well, the Star Wars universe.

-As such, we’re loading up this bastion of Star Wars lore with all the news, rumors, and clandestine whispers we can find to help you analyze the details and get you geared up for the big night.
+To that end, we’re loading up this bastion of Star Wars lore with all the news, rumors, and clandestine whispers we can find to help you analyze the details and get you geared up for the big night.
 Keep in mind that this post does contain some spoilers, so if you’re looking to head into theaters in blissful ignorance, turn back now.
-It’s all Episode VIII from here on out, so stop searching your feelings, and follow us below.
+It’s all The Last Jedi from here on out, so stop searching your feelings, and follow us below.

 Brick by brick

-Principal photography for Episode VIII began on February 15, per the official website.
+Principal photography for Episode VIII began in February, per the official website.
 After nearly five months of filming, Daisy Ridley (Rey) confirmed that the movie was finished shooting via her Instagram account.

-On July 22, the official Star Wars account on Twitter posted a brief video confirming that filming had indeed concluded on Episode VIII.
+In July, the official Star Wars account on Twitter also posted a brief video confirming that filming had indeed concluded on Episode VIII.

 — Star Wars (@starwars) July 22, 2016